JaromPD/Data-Structures-Tutorial/3-trees.md

 	* 6 is more than 5 so we go right.
 	* The space is empty so we add 6 there.
 3. Add 3.
-	* 3 is less that 5 so we go left.
+	* 3 is less than 5 so we go left.
 	* The space is empty so we add 3 there.
 4. Add 4.
 	* 4 is less than 5 so we go left.